internetdrew/otp-react-ts-jest-aws/README.md

-# Building and Testing an OTP UI Component with React, TypeScript, React Hook Form, Zod, and Jest
+# Building and Testing an OTP UI Component with React and TypeScript

 ## Table of Contents